 Is chile soup healthy?

 Yes!
-Chiles are rich in vitamins A and C, and many recipes use lean proteins and vegetables.
+According to the USDA, chiles are rich in vitamins A and C, and many recipes use lean proteins and vegetables.
 Keep it light by using low-sodium broth and avoiding excessive oil.
+The capsaicin in chiles may even boost metabolism and provide anti-inflammatory benefits.

 Can I freeze leftover chile soup?